bbfrederick/rapidtide/docs/legacy.rst

           --permutationmethod=METHOD     - Method for permuting the regressor for significance estimation.
 Default is shuffle
-          --skipsighistfit               - Do not fit significance histogram with a Johnson SB function --windowfunc=FUNC              - Use FUNC window funcion prior to correlation.
+          --skipsighistfit               - Do not fit significance histogram with a Johnson SB function --windowfunc=FUNC              - Use FUNC window function prior to correlation.
 Options are hamming (default), hann, blackmanharris, and None
           --nowindow                     - Disable precorrelation windowing
           -f GAUSSSIGMA                  - Spatially filter fMRI data prior to analysis using